 - The drug is "provided as part of, or as incident to and in the same setting as," the services listed in Section 1927(k)(3) — such as inpatient hospital, hospice, dental or nursing facility services.

 - The payment for such services may be made under Medicaid and not as direct reimbursement for the drug.

 In short, drugs are excluded from 340B Program eligibility if the drug is bundled for payment under Medicaid as part of the service and in the settings listed in the limiting definition.
-However, if a drug is provided as part of a hospital outpatient service and is separately and directly billed to Medicaid or a third party payor, the drug could still qualify as a covered outpatient drug under 340B.
+However, if a drug is provided as part of a hospital outpatient service and is separately and directly billed to Medicaid or a third party payer, the drug could still qualify as a covered outpatient drug under 340B.

 Although this guidance helps better define the types of drugs eligible under the 340B Program, the implementation of this guidance by covered entities may prove challenging.
-Covered entities would be required to monitor and record 340B dispensing by payor and payment structure, and also would be required to account for reversals and refunds that may change the payor or payment structure after a claim is billed.
+Covered entities would be required to monitor and record 340B dispensing by payer and payment structure, and also would be required to account for reversals and refunds that may change the payer or payment structure after a claim is billed.
 Hospital covered entities subject to the 340B Program's prohibition on using group purchase organizations or arrangements to purchase drugs must also carefully identify which drugs could be classified as covered outpatient drugs for the purposes of the 340B Program, or else risk their eligibility as a covered entity.
 We expect that 340B Program stakeholders will raise several practical concerns about implementing this proposed guidance.

 2. New Six-Part Test for Patients of a Covered Entity